 Some students have successfully appealed against decisions refusing them Carer's Allowance.
 If you would like to appeal, get further advice from a welfare benefits adviser.

-Find out about Carer's Allowance claims and challenging a Carer's Allowance decision.
+Find out how to claim Carer's Allowance and how to challenge a Carer's Allowance decision.